rsksmart/vc-json-schemas/README.md

 ### CI linting and testing

-Continuos integration is set to
+Continuous integration is set to

 - Invalidate any schema update or deletion
 - Verify credential schemas format are valid